cloudfoundry-community/webconfig-example-app/README.md

 ```script
   cf ssh sampleapp
 ```
 Once ssh'd into the container, cd into the app directory and view the web.Config files.
-You should now see the replaced values that are defined in the configuration repository.

 ``` script
 cd app
 type web.Config
 ```

-In the above example, we targeted the `Development` environment.
-Using this configuration file, your web.Config will now have the development environment configuration values.
+You should now see the replaced values that are defined in the configuration repository.
+In the above example, we targeted the `Development` environment, so the updated web.Config will now have the development environment configuration values.
 Observe these values are different than the original `web.Config` file in the app repository:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>